shouryaj98/chariot-client/README.md

 make asm
 ```

-this will build the container with the name `chariot-asm`
+This will build the container with the name `chariot-asm`

 ### BAS